ankaAR/bestiario5e/_creatures/abjurer.md

 armor_class: "12 (15 with mage armor)"
 ---

-***Spellcasting.*** The abjurer is a 13th-level spellcaster.
+***Lanzamiento de conjuros.*** The abjurer is a 13th-level spellcaster.
 Its spellcasting ability is Intelligence (spell save DC 16, +8 to hit with spell attacks).
 The abjurer has the following wizard spells prepared:

 Cantrips (at will): blade ward. dancing lights, mending, message, ray of frost